 Going to Mass that evening at St. John the Baptist Church in Edmond after the events of the day, I remember one of our members that survived the blast, walking into the church, with a smile on his face.
 With his little scratches on one side of his body visible, he was in shock from what he had encountered (he was one foot from falling eight stories downward from where he was sitting one moment after the explosion) and his comments were telling of his faith.
 “I am a blessed man today.”
 I truly never met a more happy man, with all that he had endured.
 Somewhere in our humanity, goodness always wins the day.
 For his example, I am truly gratefully.
 He is not a hero, not really special in reality.
 His being was, is, bigger than his existence on earth.
 Something that I cannot explain.
 I try not.
 Every time I see him at church during the past twenty years I contemplate his faith in God and how a man that went through something that most of us will never have to endure would have such a positive feeling toward his fellow man and God after going through hell-on-earth.
 Life is, learning from him, a gift from God, something that you should “thank God” for each and every day.
 Life on earth is not a given and you never know when it will be taken for the next step in the human experience, into the afterlife.

 Every Oklahoman that was here in OKC on April 19, 1995 has a story about the event.
 My story is unique to me, but in the long of it, only significant to me.
 For those that come to OKC to visit, to watch a Thunder game, to vacation in the city (yes, OKC is not just a stopover place anymore), the Memorial is a must see.
 Yet, for me, I didn’t visit the Memorial for over ten years as it brought back negative memories.
 The Thunder team, every pre-season, make their visit to the Memorial, and any new team member is escorted to the Memorial within days after joining the organization.
 It is our personal Alamo, Trade Center, Arizona Battleship.
 And as the above mentioned are all American life changing sites.
-The Oklahoma City Memorial is also as life changing site.
+The Oklahoma City Memorial is also a life changing site.
 It signifies our victory over evil, which can never be taken lightly, not that it has been.
-Our resolve over an act by a bad man with twisted beliefs, a reminder of something that is called the “Oklahoma Standard”, is encumbering positive human actions that benefit the whole of the city, the state, and hopefully, the country.
+Our resolve over an act by a bad man with twisted beliefs, a reminder of something that is called the “Oklahoma Standard”, is an and positive human action that benefits the whole of the city, the state, and hopefully, the country.